-Pots boil over, grease splatters, spills happen in every kitchen and you have a dirty stovetop.
+Pots boil over, grease splatters, and spills happen in every kitchen, and now you have a dirty stovetop.
 How you tackle the problem depends upon the type of stovetop you have.
 But, one rule applies to every type: clean the problem up as soon as possible.
 The longer you leave a mess on your stovetop, the harder it's going to be to remove.

 There are three basic types of home stovetops: electric coils, gas burners, and smooth, ceramic glass tops.
 If you have a new stovetop, take the time to read the manufacturer's recommendations for cleaning and maintaining the surface.

 Cooking messes should be cleaned up immediately.
 But every stovetop should be cleaned at least weekly to prevent grease and residue from collecting.